moljac/Xamarin.Auth.Samples.NugetReferences/component-docs/Details.md

 	3. Retrieving account info

-Xamarin.Auth with Embedded Browser API does a lot under the hood for users, but with the Native UI step 3.1 must be manually implemented by user and this is nothing else but App linking (Deep Linking) concept.
+Xamarin.Auth with Embedded Browser API does a lot under the hood for users, but with the Native UI step 3.1 Deep Linking must be manually implemented by the user.

 1. Android's Activity with IntentFilter OnCreated.